vil/H4X-Tools/readme.md

 # Installation
 I'll upload already built executables to the [releases](https://github.com/V1li/H4X-Tools/releases) tab, but I'd recommend installing the tool manually by following the instructions below.
+This way you also get the freshest version.

 # Setup
 ### Linux